Ryan Bennett

-Ryan Bennett (born 6 March 1990) is an English professional footballer who plays as a centre back for EFL League One club Cambridge United.
+Ryan Bennett (born 6 March 1990) is an English former professional footballer who played as a centre back.

 He was a youth product of Ipswich Town but was not offered a professional contract and thus signed for Grimsby Town in 2006.
 He remained with Grimsby for a further four years in which he earnt international caps for England U18 as well as becoming the club captain at a young age.
 In his final full season, he scooped the board in the club's player of the season ceremony.
 Grimsby Town cashed in on him in 2010 by selling him to Peterborough United after an initial loan deal.
 Whilst with Peterborough he represented England U21s.
 Bennett went on to play in the Premier League with spells at Norwich City, Wolverhampton Wanderers and Leicester City before joining Swansea City in 2020.

 Club career

 Grimsby Town

 Bennett was born in Orsett, Essex.
 He came to prominence in 2006 when Grimsby Town's youth team manager at the time, Neil Woods swooped to sign him after he was let go by the youth setup at Ipswich Town.
 Initially joining the club as part of the youth team midway through the 2006–07 campaign, he was soon promoted to the first team, managed at the time by Alan Buckley.
 Bennett would make his professional debut as an 88th-minute substitute, replacing Danny Boshell in a 2–1 win over Milton Keynes Dons in April 2007.
 21 days later he became the club's youngest ever captain, aged only 17 years old when Grimsby's all-time record appearance holder John McDermott passed him the skippers armband after being substituted in the local derby with Lincoln City.

 In the summer of 2007 Bennett had re-established himself as one of the club's favoured centre backs, and in this he was handed the number 5 shirt for the coming season.
 He scored his first goal in professional football on the opening day of the 2007–08 season when his header from six yards opened the scoring in the 1–1 draw with Notts County at Blundell Park.
+He won the club's Player of the Month award in August.
 In that same season, Bennett largely was favoured in the place of club captain Justin Whittle in the heart of Town's defence, and he went on to play in the club's Football League Trophy final defeat to Milton Keynes Dons at Wembley Stadium.
 In May 2008, Bennett was given the "Supporters Young Player of the year" for the 2007–08 season.